meera-develops/roaming-records/travel-diary/README.md

 ## Known Bugs/Limitations
 User authentication has not been added to Roaming Records yet.
 This feature could take the app to the next-level and add social interaction to the platform.

-The trip entry form doesn't have data validation.
-The user could potentially put in illogical dates, for example saying they departed a city at an earlier date than they arrived.

 There is no feedback upon adding a trip using the trip entry form on 'My Trips'.

 ## What I learned